Get insider access

 Differences Between Sizes And Variants

-The JBL Tune 130NC come in three color variants: 'Blue', 'White', and 'Black'.
-We tested the 'Black' variant, and you can see our model's label here.
-If you come across another variant, please let us know in the discussions.
+The JBL Tune 130NC TWS come in three color variants: 'Blue', 'White', and 'Black'.
+We tested the 'Black' variant; you can see our model's label here.
+If you encounter another variant, please let us know in the forums.

 Compared To Other Headphones

 The JBL Tune 130NC are the next generation of the JBL Tune 125TWS Truly Wireless and have a more comfortable and well-built design.
-Unlike their predecessor, they also have ANC, and although it offers an okay overall performance, it falls short compared to other truly wireless headphones like the EarFun Air Pro 2 True Wireless or the Anker SoundCore Life P3 Truly Wireless.
-That said, they offer a very neutral sound profile, and like many JBL headphones, have a companion app with a parametric EQ and presets.
+Unlike their predecessor, they also have ANC.
+Although it offers an okay overall performance, it falls short compared to other truly wireless headphones like the EarFun Air Pro 2 True Wireless or the Anker SoundCore Life P3 Truly Wireless.
+That said, they offer a very neutral sound profile and, like many JBL headphones, have a companion app with a parametric EQ and presets.

 Check out our recommendations for the best true wireless earbuds, the best noise cancelling earbuds and in-ear headphones, and the best earbuds and in-ear headphones.